 FIG. 4 is an operation diagram of the multi-reach fork 5.
 In this example, the fork is a double-reach fork.
-In pick operation, the stacker crane 3 moves up to a stage and column (the stage indicates a coordinate in a direction from a floor to a ceiling, the column indicates a coordinate in a direction of the stacker crane, and the row indicates a coordinate in a direction orthogonal to the travel direction of the stacker crane, and the row indicates a coordinate in a direction of thogonal to the travel direction of the stacker crane, and the row indicates a coordinate in a direction orthogonal to the travel direction of the stacker crane 3) of a predetermined shelf, and stops.
-Then, MRF 5 extends up to a predetermined pallet position, and picks a pallet, to be received in the stacker crane 3.
+In pick operation, the stacker crane 3 moves up to a stage and column (the stage indicates a coordinate in a direction from a floor to a ceiling, the column indicates a coordinate in a direction from PPS2 to a travel line of the stacker crane, and the row indicates a coordinate in a direction orthogonal to the travel direction of the stacker crane 3) of a predetermined shelf, and stops.
+Then, MRF 5 extends up to a predetermined pallet position and picks a pallet to be received in the stacker crane 3.
 In drop operation, the stacker crane 3 moves up to the predetermined shelf and drops the pallet in an opposite manner.
 According to the above description, in any case, it is desirable that no pallet 7 with an article 6 mounted thereon exists in the front row.
 However, MRF 5 is provided in this invention, so that the pallet 7 in the front row can be picked in advance." (p.
-3 upper left column 1.2 to upper right column 1.6)
+3 upper left column 1.
+2 to upper right column 1.
+6)